artemiosdev/Codewars-Swift/README.md

 Your goal is to return multiplication table for number that is always an integer from 1 to 10.

+Use [joined](https://developer.apple.com/documentation/swift/array/joined()) - Returns the elements of this sequence of sequences, concatenated.

 My solution:
 ```swift
 func multi_table(_ number: Int) -> String {